How to cut your water bill

 | Southern Water | Essentials | Reduced bill |

 Take-up is low.
-Most eligible people don't claim.
-If you're struggling with water bills, check your company's website.
+Most eligible don't claim.
+Struggling?
+Check your company's website.

 WaterSure (Capped Bills)